priyank-p/simplepicker/README.md

 # simplepicker

-Simple datetime picker in vanilla js.
+Simple datetime picker in vanilla javascript.
 This project is mostly based on [material-datetime-picker](https://github.com/ripjar/material-datetime-picker), but without it relying on external dependencies like `moment`, `rome`, and `materialize`.
-It also is simple to use.

 ## Usage

-To use simplepicker in your project you will need to include both css and js files in `dist/`.
-CSS file is included in `dist/simplepicker.css` and js file `dist/simplepicker.js`.
+To use simplepicker in your project you will need to include CSS and JavaScript files in `dist/` directory.
+CSS file `dist/simplepicker.css` is used to style the simplepicker and the JavaScript file required is in `dist/simplepicker.js`.

-If you use build tools, therefore `require` or ES6 `import`, you can also require or import simplepicker; if you use typescript you'll need to do `import SimplePicker = require('simplepicker');`.
+If you use build tools, therefore `require` or ES6 `import`, you can also `require` or `import` simplepicker; if you use typescript you'll need to do `import SimplePicker = require('simplepicker');`.

-If you include the js file in dist folder, `SimplePicker` is defined using `var` declaration and is as `SimplePicker`;
+If you include the js file in dist folder, `SimplePicker` is defined using `var` declaration and is avalible as `SimplePicker`.

 For typescript projects we provide the typescript declaration file with the npm package.

 ## API